🛍 Black Friday Sale: Massive DISCOUNT + $15K+ in Partner Offers!

 One of the best ways to optimize your images for Google image search is to use descriptive file names.
 The file names should accurately describe what is in the image, as search engines use this information to understand the content better.

-For example, if the image is of a dog, you should use a file name such as “duck.jpg” instead of “image1.jpg”.
+For example, if the image is of a duck, you should use a file name such as “duck.jpg” instead of “image1.jpg”.
 This will help the search engine know the image’s content and result in better visibility in search results.
 As a best practice, you should always use unique and descriptive file names for your images.

 Descriptive File Name example